 About this Artist

-With an alert and critical mind, he places his art in the context of social events and understands it as inseparably linked to them.
-The New York Times describes Igor Levit as one of the “most important artists of his generation”.
-Igor Levit is Musical America’s “Recording Artist of the Year 2020” and the 2018 Gilmore Artist.
-In June 2022 his Album “On DSCH” has been awarded the “Recording of the Year” Award as well as the Instrumental Award of the BBC Music Magazine.
+With an alert and critical mind, Igor Levit places his art in the context of social events and understands it as inseparably linked to them.
+The New York Times describes Igor Levit as one of the “most important artists of his generation,” The New Yorker as a pianist “like no other.”

-Born in Nizhni Novgorod, Igor Levit completed his piano studies in Hannover with the highest score in the history of the institute.
-In spring 2019 he was appointed professor for piano at his alma mater, the University of Music, Theatre and Media Hanover.
+Born in Nizhni Novgorod, Igor Levit completed his piano studies in Hanover with the highest score in the history of the institute.
+In spring 2019, he was appointed professor for piano at his alma mater, the Hanover University of Music, Drama and Media.

-For his political commitment Igor Levit has been awarded the 5th International Beethoven Prize in 2019 followed by the award of the "Statue B" of the International Auschwitz Committee in January 2020.
+For his political commitment Igor Levit was awarded the fifth International Beethoven Prize in 2019, followed by the award of the “Statue B” of the International Auschwitz Committee in January 2020.
 His 53 Twitter-streamed live house concerts during the lockdown in spring 2020 garnered a worldwide audience, offering a sense of community and hope in a time of isolation and desperation.
-In October 2020 Igor Levit was recognized with the Order of Merit of the Federal Republic of Germany.
+In October 2020, Levit was recognized with the Order of Merit of the Federal Republic of Germany.
 In Berlin, where he makes his home, Igor Levit is playing on a Steinway D Grand Piano kindly given to him by the Trustees of Independent Opera at Sadler’s Wells.